RVSagar/panda_simulator/README.md

 ## Package Overview
 Repository that hosts all the required ROS packages for simulating the Franka Emika Panda Arm in Gazebo. libfranka is also required, but not included here.

-Please enure you have these Install dependencies:
+Please enure you have these dependencies:

     ```sh
     sudo apt install ros-$ROS_DISTRO-gazebo-ros-pkgs ros-$ROS_DISTRO-libuvc ros-$ROS_DISTRO-gazebo-ros-control